elefant-ai/creature-pals/README.md

   - `/creaturechat model set gpt-3.5-turbo`

 ### 3. Token Shop
-Supports CreatureChat by purchasing tokens from the developers:
+Supports CreatureChat by purchasing tokens from the original developers [Not player2 affiliated]:

 - Easy setup with simple token packs, created for CreatureChat users.
 - More info is available in the #token-shop channel on our [Discord](https://discord.gg/m9dvPFmN3e).